Edge coloring graphs with large minimum degree: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:D-coloring}}

 The proofs in this section follow and extend ideas of Vaughan from~\cite{MR2993074}, where the techniques were for regular multigraphs but we modify them for graphs that are not necessarily regular.
-We will need the following version of Chernoff bound.
-(See e.g.~\cite[Theorem A.1.16]{MR2437651}.)
+We will need the following result, which was proved using Chernoff bound.